keynoru/prospect/README.md

 - Date and time
 - Sound volume

-It also displays warning when the remaining battery is lower than 50%.
+It also displays warning when the battery is discharging and remaining power is lower than 50%.

 ## Why reinvent the wheel?